Christ Church Primary School

 The Samba originated in Brazil where it is danced as a party dance during the street festivals and celebrations.
 The festive style and fun mood of the dance make it one you can use to impress on any dancefloor.

 The Quickstep evolved in the 1920s from a combination of dances including the Foxtrot, Charleston, Peabody, and One Step.
 It should be a light, bright dance with fast footwork.
 A good quickstep involves a lot of work on the balls of the feet and plenty of spring.

 The Paso is based on the bullfight, the man representing the bullfighter, ‘Torero’, and the lady the red cape or ‘cappa’.
 It’s also the dance where John Sergeant dragged his partner along the floor like a sack of spuds, but don’t let that put you off.

 Need some confidence before attending our group classes?
 We offer one to one lessons to our clients based in our brand new studio in Walton.
 Sign up for both private and group lessons and receive a 25% discount.

 I’ve never danced before so which class is suitable for me?

 All our classes have a description for the level which is suitable to that particular class.
 We offer classes designed for beginners which run every 3 months.
 These are perfect for the absolute beginners so don’t worry we’ll be teaching you throughout the lesson, one step at a time.
 All our classes have a description for the level which is suitable to that particular class.
 We offer classes designed for beginners which run every 3 months.
 These are perfect for the absolute beginners so don’t worry we’ll be teaching you throughout the lesson, one step at a time.

 Do I need a Partner?

-Yes.
-If you join as a group of friends, we may ask you to partner each other up – this way it’s more fun for you all & you can practice with each other when you’re out & about!
+No. If you join as a group of friends, we may ask you to partner each other up – this way it’s more fun for you all & you can practice with each other when you’re out & about!
 Or you can learn the man or ladys steps on your own.

 How long does the class go on for?